-- Was the team effective in its use of architectural elements including, but not limited to: scale and proportion of room and facade features, indoor/outdoor connections, composition, and linking of various home elements? - Did the team create a holistic design that will be comfortable for occupants and compatible with the surrounding environment? - Are the lighted spaces rich and varied?
+- Was the team effective in its use of architectural elements including, but not limited to: scale and proportion of room and I features, indoor/outdoor connections, composition, and linking of various house elements? - Did the team create a holistic design that will be comfortable for occupants and compatible with the surrounding environment? - Are the lighted spaces rich and varied?
 Do they have adequate light for tasks?
 Do they have good color rendition?
 Do the luminaires properly distribute light?
-Is the admission of direct and diffuse sunlight effectively controlled? - Will the overall architectural design offer a sense of inspiration and delight to Solar Decathlon visitors?
+Is the admission of direct and diffuse sunlight effectively controlled? - Will the overall architectural design offer a sense of inspiration and delight to Solar Decathlon visitors? - Did the competition prototype demonstrate quality design, detailing, and architectural implementation?